electrode-io/fynpo/README.md

 Due to NodeJS resolving module paths to their real paths, a symlinked package's path ends up not being part of your `node_modules`.

-If you want all paths to appear within your application's directory, then you can set [NODE_PRESERVE_SYMLINKS] to `1`, which [flat-module] is designed to work well with.
+If you want all paths to appear within your application's directory, set [NODE_PRESERVE_SYMLINKS] to `1`, which [flat-module] is designed to work well with.

 ## Setup flat-module